dvanoni/notero/README.md

 ### Local Setup

-Notero uses [Vite+][], a unified toolchain built on top of Vite, Rolldown, Vitest, tsdown, Oxlint, Oxfmt, and Vite Task.
+Notero uses [Vite+][], a unified toolchain for dependency management, linting, formatting, testing, and task orchestration.
+The plugin build still runs through the project's existing esbuild scripts.
 You'll need to install the `vp` CLI before getting started.
 See the [Vite+ website][Vite+] for installation instructions.

 The steps below are based on the [Zotero Plugin Development][plugin-development]